 The word "calibrate" is often misunderstood to mean necessarily making some kind of adjustment to a thermometer for accuracy.
-While adjustments are sometimes needed, "calibrating" a thermometer simply means testing its accuracy against a verifiable standard.
+This infrared thermometer is not able to be adjusted, therefore "calibrating" simply means testing its accuracy against a verifiable standard.
 An ice bath is the most widely used test in the food industry and is recommended by the USDA and other agencies.